Leak Detection & Inspection

-Leak Doctor™ Commercial Building Inspection use infrared thermal imaging technology to perform flat roof inspections with surgical precision.
+Leak Doctor™ Commercial Building Inspection uses infrared thermal imaging technology to perform flat roof inspections with surgical precision.

-This service typically involves two visits to the subject property and can be modified to meet the needs of individual clients.
+This service typically involves two visits to the subject property and can be modified to meet individual clients' needs.
 The end result will reveal the location of trapped moisture beneath the protective flat roof membrane.
-The roof is one of the most expensive building components and an infrared flat roof inspection can save significant money by highlighting specific areas in need of repair, prolonging life, and avoiding total replacement.
+The roof is one of the most expensive building components, and an infrared flat roof inspection can save significant money by highlighting specific areas in need of repair, prolonging life, and avoiding total replacement.

 Infrared Flat Roof Inspections typically include the following:

-Infrared thermal imagers detect radiation on the infrared wavelength that reveal the surface temperature of the roof.
-Each image contains nearly 80,000 temperature readings that are color coded to form an image for interpretation by an experienced certified thermographer.
-The ambient temperature drops on a flat roof after sunset and the building materials begin to cool.
+Infrared thermal imagers detect radiation on the infrared wavelength that reveals the surface temperature of the roof.
+Each image contains nearly 80,000 temperature readings that are colour-coded to form an image for interpretation by an experienced certified thermographer.
+The ambient temperature drops on a flat roof after sunset, and the building materials begin to cool.
 Trapped moisture retains heat much longer than dry building materials and can be seen with an infrared thermal imager.